 Step 1: Plan Your Paver Installation

-• Measure the Area: Measure the space where you want to install pavers.
-Mark the boundaries and calculate the total square footage to determine the number of pavers required.
+- Measure the Area: Measuring the space in which you would like to put your pavers, note the boundaries and calculate the total square footage as a measure for the number of pavers you'll need.

 Step 2: Prepare the Ground

-• Level the Ground: Use a rake to level the surface and create a flat, even base.
+- Level the Ground: Tread down the surface using a rake to make it flat and level for the laying of a stable, even base.

 Step 3: Add a Base Layer

-• Crushed Stone Base: Spread 4-6 inches of crushed stone or gravel evenly over the excavated area.
-This layer ensures good drainage and provides a stable foundation for the pavers.
+- Crushed Stone Base: Spread an evenly sized 4-6 inches of crushed stone or gravel in the excavated area.
+This layer ensures good drainage and creates a stable foundation for the pavers.

-• Sand Layer: Add a 1-inch layer of coarse sand over the compacted base.
-This will help to create a smooth surface for laying the pavers.
+- Sand Layer: Spread a 1-inch layer of coarse sand over the compacted base.
+These will provide for a smooth surface upon which the pavers shall be laid.

 Step 4: Lay the Pavers